davidgiven/fluxengine/doc/ampro.md

 It stored either 400kB on a double-sided 40-track drive or 800kB on a double-sided 80 track drive.
 The disk format it used was a slightly quirky variation of the standard MFM IBM scheme --- sector numbering starts at 17 rather than 1 (or Acorn's 0).
 FluxEngine supports this.
-FM.
-FluxEngine supports this.

 Reading discs